ibm-cloud-docs/cloud-shell/faqs.md

 ## What tools and plug-ins are included in {{site.data.keyword.cloud-shell_short}}?
 {: #what-tools}
 {: faq}
+{: support}

 {{site.data.keyword.cloud-shell_notm}} includes all available {{site.data.keyword.cloud_notm}} CLI plug-ins and dozens of tools, packages, and runtimes.
 For the full list, see [Installed plug-ins and tools](/docs/cloud-shell?topic=cloud-shell-plugins-tools).

 ## What browsers does {{site.data.keyword.cloud-shell_short}} support?
 {: #what-browsers}
 {: faq}
+{: support}

 To work in {{site.data.keyword.cloud-shell_short}}, you need to use one of the {{site.data.keyword.cloud_notm}} supported browsers.
 For more information, see [What are the {{site.data.keyword.cloud_notm}} prerequisites?](/docs/overview?topic=overview-prereqs-platform).
 If you use a browser that's not supported, you might see blank screens or other display problems when you use {{site.data.keyword.cloud-shell_short}}.

 ## How long can I use {{site.data.keyword.cloud-shell_short}}?
 {: #what-usage-length}
 {: faq}
+{: support}

-You can use {{site.data.keyword.cloud-shell_short}} for up to 4 hours continuously or up to 30 hours within a single week.
+You can use {{site.data.keyword.cloud-shell_short}} for up to 30 hours within a single week.
 If you reach this limit, all {{site.data.keyword.cloud-shell_short}} sessions are closed, and any data in your workspace is deleted.
-If you reach your weekly limit, you can access {{site.data.keyword.cloud-shell_short}} only in 5-minute increments until the week resets.
+But don't worry, you can still access {{site.data.keyword.cloud-shell_short}} only in 5-minute increments until the week resets.

 ## How can I audit {{site.data.keyword.cloud-shell_short}} usage?
 {: #how-audit-logs}